What if we pushed lyrics through a series of noisy neural language transformations a la a distortion pedal

 Is This Useful?

-Probably not in any utilitarian sense.
+Probably not.
 But neither are my 4 delay pedals.
-Sometimes you need your words to undergo stochastic transformation and return semantically altered.
-I imagine one could optimize this through prompt engineering, translation chain length, masking probability tuning, etc. and generate more compelling lyrical variations than what I've demonstrated.
-Maybe if some young computational artist looking to break into the music industry picked up on this approach they could really innovate.
+Sometimes you need your words to undergo a stochastic transformation through some GPUs in Oregon and return semantically altered man.
+One could optimize the outputs through prompt engineering, translation chain length, masking probability tuning, etc. and generate more compelling lyrical variations than what I've demonstrated.